Mellasonic/mellasonic.github.io/docs/_posts/2022-06-07-ics-blog-ten.markdown

 We also created the main functions of level two, making cards appearing on the screen, though without graphics.

-Problems in creating the code include the leaderboard, which has not been working as we like it too, but discussing it with the group, the problem was soon solved.
+Problems in creating the code include the leaderboard, which has not been working as we like it to, but discussing it with the group, the problem was soon solved.